timeflux/timeflux_brainflow/README.md

-# An example Timeflux plugin
+# BrainFlow plugin

-This is an example plugin that provides a simple arithmetic node.
-Use it as a template to develop your own plugins.
+This plugin provides a unified interface for all [BrainFlow](https://brainflow.readthedocs.io/en/stable/)-supported boards.

 ## Installation